-4.4 Equipment Scheduling
+3.3 Equipment Scheduling

 All SMIF equipment is reserved through the CoreResearch@Duke system.
-Users should understand the scheduling system and use it reserve time slots on instruments.
+SMIF specific guides for using this system can be found at http://smif.pratt.duke.edu/reservations.
+General help for CoreResearch@Duke is available here.
+Users should understand the scheduling system and use it to reserve time on all instruments.
 Equipment is generally reserved on a first-come basis.
 You will be notified if there are certain sign-up restrictions on particular tools due to the level of usage.
 You must schedule time on equipment in advance.